 - They also seem to have a reduced ability to fight these common organisms.

 - The bacteria that cause infection are also commonly found on healthy skin.
-The oil on healthy skin protects against invasive infection because the bacteria are lipophobic (literally 'afraid of fat').
-Staphylococcal and streptococcal bacteria thrive and invade dry, atopic skin.
+The oil on healthy skin is a protective mechanism against invasive infection because the bacteria are lipophobic (literally 'afraid of fat').
+Staphylococcal bacteria thrive and invade dry, atopic skin.

-- Antimicrobial peptides on the skin surface normally fight these bacteris
+- Antimicrobial peptides on the skin surface normally fight these bacteria but may be deficient in the stratum corneum of atopic dermatitis.

-The infection causes the eczema to worsen and become more resistant to the usual treatment with emollients and topical steroids.
+The infection causes eczema to worsen and become more resistant to the usual treatment with emollients and topical steroids.
 S. aureus produces enterotoxin.
-This induces the production of enterotoxin specific IgE resulting in proliferation and recruitment of more T cells and aggravating the dermatitis.
+This induces the production of enterotoxin-specific IgE, resulting in proliferation and recruitment of more T cells and aggravating dermatitis.

-Antibiotics are often required to eliminate the infection and control the eczema.
+Antibiotics are often required to eliminate the infection and control eczema.
+However, antibiotics may reduce the biodiversity of the microbiome.

 - Herpes simplex virus causes cold sores and genital herpes.
 It readily infects the skin of patients with atopic dermatitis and can rapidly spread to cause a severe infection known as eczema herpeticum (see Complications of atopic dermatitis).